 You will be given the opportunity to put your knowledge of science and engineering into practice from the outset.
-From the first year of study, you will work in a state-of-the-art laboratory environment and asked to undertake both individual and group research projects.
+From the first year of study, you will work in a state-of-the-art laboratory environment and be asked to undertake both individual and group research projects.

 This cohort approach to learning - through peer-to-peer teaching, group lab projects and research challenges - creates an environment that is both stimulating and empowering.
-It supports the development of leadership skills and the creation of personal support networks, and offers a first-class foundation for developing and completing a PhD project.
+It supports the development of leadership skills and the creation of personal support networks and offers a first-class foundation for developing and completing a PhD project.

 The centre's core staff are world-leading scientists and engineers with a proven track record in passing that knowledge and expertise on to others.

 This is supplemented by access to a broad technology base, as well as a network of academic and industrial partners across the world with whom students actively collaborate through secondments and attendance at conferences.

 Together with training in a variety of complementary skills (for example, entrepreneurship, and project management), this provides an unrivalled opportunity to learn and understand the foundations of quantum physics and then apply them to real-world situations.

 An upper second-class degree (or international equivalent) in physics, electrical engineering, computer science, maths, chemistry or in other relevant physical sciences.

 See international equivalent qualifications on the International Office website.